 In January 2007, Neil Finn announced the reformation of Crowded House.
 This did not come as a total shock as his more recent solo (and duo) work had not set the world afire in a commercial sense.
 He could be excused for investigating the surviving clout of the Crowded House brand.
 Neil stressed that reuniting was more spontaneous than calculated.
 The decision came partway through the recording of what had been planned as a third solo record, one featuring Nick Seymour on bass.

-The new Crowded House line-up featured Finn, Seymour, Mark Hart and new drummer Matt Sherrod.
+The revived Crowded House line-up featured Finn, Seymour, Mark Hart and new drummer Matt Sherrod.

 The new Crowded House line-up featured Finn, Seymour, Mark Hart and new drummer Matt Sherrod (ex-Beck).
 After a few select gigs together, Crowded House played top California rock festival Coachella on April 29, 2007.